-IMPORTANT: Because of the finite precision of computer arithmetic and roundoff error, vectors or matrices that are zero (theoretically) may appear in MATLAB in exponential form such as 1.0e-014 M (where M is a vector or matrix with entries between -1 and 1).
+IMPORTANT: Your answer vectors here are probably not exactly equal to the zero vector.
+Because of the finite precision of computer arithmetic and roundoff error, vectors or matrices that are zero (theoretically) may appear in Matlab in exponential form such as 1.0e-0.14 M (where M is a vector or matrix with entries between -1 and 1).
+An example of Matlab output in this form is which represents the vector $10^{-14} \cdot [0.0222, 0.0888, 0.1776]^T$.
+(NOTE: The first row in this answer, before the , is not a component of a vector.
+It is a scalar multiplying the column vector appearing in the following three rows.)
 This means that each component of the answer is less than 10^{-14} in absolute value, so the vector or matrix can be treated as zero (numerically) in comparison to vectors or matrices with entries that are on the order of 1 in size.
 Whenever you are asked to verify by MATLAB that two matrices or vectors are equal, calculate their difference and use this meaning of "zero".
-(Here answers such as 1.0 e-013 M or 1.0 e-012 M would also be considered as "zero".)
+(Here, answers such as 1.0 e-013 M or 1.0 e-012 M would also be considered as "zero".)